ctuning/reproduce-pamela-project/README.md

 across diverse hardware, environments and data sets, perform SW/HW co-design, crowdsource and reproduce experiments.

-Vision publication about how Collective Knowledge can assist scientists to develop sustainable research software and help research projects to survive in a Cambrian AI/SW/HW chaos or when leading developers leave:
+The vision publication about how Collective Knowledge can assist scientists to develop sustainable research software and help research projects to survive in a Cambrian AI/SW/HW chaos or when leading developers leave: